 Networking is also important for sustaining and advancing the mission of nonprofits.
 This was suggested by Jennifer Chandler, Vice-President of the National Council of Nonprofits, along with Kristen Kennedy, Senior Manager for Grantmakers for Effective Organizations.
 Their research was published in the Stanford Innovative Review in Feb.
 2016 and entitled, Building Capacity Through Networks.

 They suggested that “nonprofits that are part of a network can leverage resources and knowledge to build capacity more effectively than nonprofits that ‘go it alone.’”
 They also suggested that “the relationships within a network accelerate the growth of individual network members’ capacity and enhance the collective impact of a network, which can result in more sustainable and effective nonprofit organizations, and healthier and more vibrant communities.”

-As to how positive changes get started and becomes sustainable in communities, is a remarkable story that’s unique to every community.
+As to how positive changes get started and become sustainable, this is a remarkable story that’s unique to every community.
 For many years, we have been trying to discern what’s the “secret sauce” for making this happen.
-We do see some fundamentals at work; but must admit, every community is different.
+We do see some catalysts and innovative practices at work; but must admit, every community is different.

-We do suggest that communities explore and develop new capacities for systemic change.
-These emerging trends or best practices include:
+We do suggest that communities discover, develop, and deploy new capacities for systemic change.
+These emerging trends and best practices include:

 We suggest that Distributed Transformative Networking is also a new capacity for systemic change that can work hand-in-hand with other capacity-building tools to help communities quickly adapt to constantly changing and complex societal needs.
 Working together, these new capacities can be part and parcel of collaborative solutions that really work and make great sense to all stakeholders.